Email Mary by clicking the link: Mary at FAN

 Please note that this document is to be used as a signposting tool only and not given out to people who use the services, or made publicly available.
 Thank you.

 This map shows some of the drop-in food provision and services that are available in the city centre, particularly for homeless people.
 It can be handed out to people using the services, to help them to find the venues.
-It is designed to be used alongside the Homeless and Food Aid Document, as times and dates of services need to be added in the spaces provided on the map.

 This document shows the venues and times for the different distribution outlets of the Trussell Trust Foodbanks in Wetherby, Leeds North and West, and Leeds South and East.
 It also includes details of where and when donations can be given to them.